devopsdays-austin/runbooks/sponsors_runbook.md

 * Sponsors will ask for all sorts of things - be comfortable saying 'no'
 * It is OK to discourage or reject sponsors that do not fit or that might be problematic
 * Value the sponsorship opportunities you are selling - if you do not, your sponsors will not
 * Do not discount unless there is a very good reason - and do so ONLY with the agreement of the core team.
-There are a LOT of companies that want to connect with Austin's community
+There are a LOT of companies that want to connect with Austin's community, so there is usually someone else who will buy at full price
 * Maintain a very short decision loop between yourself and the core organizers - you need to be able to respond to sponsors quickly (think within 12-24 hours) when they ask something off-the-wall
-* Maintain a very close working relationship with Laura (ConferenceOps) - she is awesome and your best operational resource
+* Maintain a very close working relationship with Laura Wickett (ConferenceOps) - she is awesome and your best operational resource.
+She also knows what sponsors are doing with other DevOpsDays events.
 * Never assume a sponsor understands something or has the correct expectation - ALWAYS send it in writing and do not be afraid to repeat yourself

 ## Important Dates